 Repeat this step to the other end of your DIY planter box.

 At this point, I recommend moving your planter to it’s new home, before adding more slats.
 The more wood you add, the heavier the planter gets.
 We actually had four guys move our two planters to our backyard pergola.
 These puppies aren’t going anywhere!
 They are solid!

 Once your planter is in it’s new space, you’re ready to add the rest of the slats.
 Cut the side slats to fit.
 Make sure you cut them long enough to cover the end slats you already attached….

 Attach them to your planters the same way you attached the end slats…being sure to leave 1 1/2″ between each slat….

-And now you’re ready for plants!
+And now you’re ready for your favorite plants!
 Add garden bed liner to avoid weeds.
-I stapled mine, to keep it in place….
+Use a stapler or brad nailer, to keep it in place….

-Attach a barrier along the edges/sides using large, heavy-duty trash bags.
-This will help the soil to stay in place and not fall down along the sides…
+You’ll also want to attach a plastic liner.
+I used large, heavy duty trash bags along the edges.
+This helps the soil to stay in place and not fall down along the sides…

 My next step was to figure out the placement of my plants.
 I chose plants that would provide more privacy, while smelling good and also keeping mosquitoes away.
 Here’s a list of the plants I chose:

 Lemongrass; Lavender; Rosemary; Pampas Grass; Purple Fountain Grass…